newatoms/guides/be-a-managing-director/readme.md

 ### Help the company grow sustainably

-Make sure the company grows, and is structured in a way that is durable and sustainable.
-Not faster than it can, not slower than it should.
+Making sure the company grows, and is structured in a way that is durable and sustainable: not faster than it can, not slower than it should.

 We want to bring both what we can do for others and the experience of being a part of what we’re doing to as many people as possible, but we don’t want to build some kind of bubble that grows and grows until it implodes and leaves everyone unsatisfied.